smoynes/elsie/docs/tutorial.md

 <details><summary>Full output…</summary>

-If you are very curious, take note of the value of R1 throughout the execution of the program:
+If you are curious, take note of the value of R1 throughout the execution of the program:

 ```